 The comprehensive exams mark the end of course work and the beginning of the thesis.
 When a thesis topic has been chosen, a thesis proposal is presented to faculty.
 When the thesis is finished, the student has a thesis defence before the thesis committee.
 More details of the program requirements are provided in the web page on program structure.

 Doctoral studies in accounting combine a substantive knowledge of an area of accounting (auditing and assurance, financial accounting, management accounting, and taxation) with in-depth knowledge of a base discipline and associated research methods.
 The University of Waterloo’s School of Accounting and Finance can provide doctoral training in research that is based on economic theory, empirical economics, behavioural science, and other methodologies.
 In North America, most researchers who publish in academic accounting journals have a base discipline in empirical economics (60%), behavioural science (20%), or economic theory (15%), with the remainder in sociology and other related fields.

 Students' research interests and past education vary significantly.
 Thus, each Waterloo accounting PhD student’s program of course work is customized and differs significantly across students, particularly after the first term.
 Many of the accounting courses will be similar, however, as each student takes all 5 of the core PhD seminar courses, which will cover all of the different methodologies and their applications in the areas of auditing and assurance, financial accounting, management accounting, and taxation.
 A virtue of Waterloo’s program is that we have the depth of faculty talent to offer PhD courses in each of these areas.

-Joyce Tian, Director, PhD Program
+Brad Pomeroy, Director, PhD Program

 519-888-4567, ext.
 38849